The Big Questions

 For nearly thirty years, through my writing about right livelihood business, meaningful work, and community building, I have dispensed what I’ve learned to 10s of thousands of men and women searching for more meaning in their lives, their work, and their workplaces.

-Whatever my interest, I go deep and broad.
+Whatever my interest, I try to go deep and broad.
 I think about it, read about it, research it, speak about it, teach about it, and write about it.
 I even dream about it in my sleep.
 I do my best to share my learning along the way through my books, courses, and service offerings.
 My main services take the form of coaching, consulting, and training.

 For more than thirty years, I’ve offered coaching and consulting services (both in-person and online) to people interested in going deeper into the discoveries they make while working with me.